 Many parents worry about their kids’ writing skills.
 If you’re looking for ways to improve your kids’ writing, here are nine easy writing activities to do at home.

 Writing is important.
 It’s a lifelong skill that kids will use throughout their school years and beyond.
 Writing lets you share your thoughts with others and explore new ideas.
-It’s crucial that your children see themselves as a successful writer.
+Your children must see themselves as a successful writer.

 Unfortunately, many adults tend to make writing unenjoyable for kids.
 They assign unrealistic tasks that are almost impossible to complete in the time allowed.
 Or they focus so much on structure and grammar that they take all of the fun out of the creation process.